jordymac/placeos-site/content/_index.md

 title: PlaceOS
 description_title: The only open-source integration platform that retrofits commercial building systems – <span class="highlight-link">without ripping anything out</span>
 description_body: >-
   Commercial buildings still run on disconnected systems – forcing IT, facilities, and space teams into manual workarounds and limiting the value of existing infrastructure.
-PlaceOS connects your building systems to:
+PlaceOS changes that by connecting your sensors, software & systems so that you can:
 feature_list: |-
   - Automate workflows across spaces and teams
   - Unify siloed building systems and data